This section describes how to load data into HeatWave. The following methods are supported:

 Loading data manually.
 This method loads one table at a time and involves executing multiple statements for each table.
 See Section 2.2.2, “Loading Data Manually”.

 Loading data using Auto Parallel Load.
-This Autopilot-enabled method loads one or more schemas at a time and facilitates loading by automating manual steps and optimizing the number of parallel load threads for a faster load.
+This MySQL Autopilot enabled method loads one or more schemas at a time and facilitates loading by automating manual steps and optimizing the number of parallel load threads for a faster load.
 See Section 2.2.3, “Loading Data Using Auto Parallel Load”.

 Loading data using the MySQL HeatWave Console (for users of MySQL HeatWave on AWS).
-This GUI-based and Autopilot-enabled method loads selected schemas and tables using an optimized number of parallel load threads for a faster load.
-See Managing HeatWave Data, in the MySQL HeatWave on AWS Service Guide.
+This GUI-based and MySQL Autopilot enabled method loads selected schemas and tables using an optimized number of parallel load threads for a faster load.
+See Manage HeatWave Data with Workspaces, in the MySQL HeatWave on AWS Service Guide.

-network and distributed among the HeatWave nodes in horizontal slices.
+among HeatWave nodes in horizontal slices.
 HeatWave partitions data by

 Concurrent DML operations and queries on the MySQL node are supported while a data load operation is in progress; however, concurrent operations on the MySQL node can affect load performance and vice versa.